 During heavy storm season, San Carlos residents and merchants can pick up a maximum of ten (10) sandbags at the open parking lot of the Corporation Yard located at 1000 Bransten Road.
-It will be made available to the residents 24/7.
+It will be made available to the residents from 7am-2pm Monday-Friday.
 There will be sand, bags and a shovel for residents and merchants to bag it yourself.
 For more information, please call the City General Services Department at (650) 802-4140 during business hours and (650) 802-4321 on holidays,

 Sandbags are only available to San Carlos residents during the storm season.
 Should you require them off season, check with Home Depot and other home improvement stores for availability.